docker/compose/docs/index.md

 page_title: Compose: Multi-container orchestration for Docker
 page_description: Introduction and Overview of Compose
 page_keywords: documentation, docs,  docker, compose, orchestration, containers

 ## Overview

 Compose is a tool that allows you to orchestrate multiple Docker containers.
 With Compose, you can build clusters of containers which provide the resources (services, volumes, etc.) needed to build and run a complete distributed application.

 You can use Compose to build your app with containers hosted locally, or on a remote server, including cloud-based instances.
 Compose can also be used to deploy code to production.

 Using Compose is basically a three-step process.

 First, you define your app's environment with a `Dockerfile` so it can be reproduced anywhere:

     FROM python:2.7
-    ADD . /code
     WORKDIR /code
+    ADD rements.txt /code/
     RUN pip install -r requirements.txt
+    ADD . /code

 Next, you define the services that make up your app in `docker-compose.yml` so they can be run together in an isolated environment:

 ```yaml
 web: